 BEFORE YOU CONTINUE PLEASE PRAY.
 THIS IS NOT A DRILL.
 IT IS TRUTH AND YOU WILL BE EFFECTED.
 I POST THIS HERE NOW BECAUSE IT IS MY WHOLE STORY THAT MAKES ME HIS VESSEL.
 THANK YOU GOD FOR THIS PLACE CALLED HOME.

 My parents’ home.
 It was two stories, had 4 bedrooms, 3 baths, a wreck room, a basement, a large below ground swimming pool, a corner lot with a front, side and back yard.
 It was filled with nice furniture, had musical instruments.
-The basement had communication devices, lots of old phones, an office and laboratory.
-My father had a BMW in the drive way, back in the 60’s this was rare.
+The basement had communication devices, lots of old phones, an office and Lee Laboratories.
+A BMW in the driveway.
 Eventually after Robert left, it fell under disrepair.
 Barbara had no time to clean or fix things as there was no time or money.
 We fell poor very fast.
-The house had no hot water, no plumbing nor heating nor garbage pickup.
-It had wooden floors that appeared as rolling waves of lumber, broken water pipes caused flooding when the water was manually turned on in emergencies then dried and overtime curled them up.
+The house in short order had no hot water, no plumbing nor heating nor garbage pickup for years.
+It’s wooden floors appeared as rolling waves of lumber.
+The broken water pipes caused flooding when the water was manually turned on in emergencies.
 The kitchen table was filled with dozens of used jelly jars, peanut butter jars, bread bags and thousands of maggots crawling about.
 Thick black swarms of flies buzzing around just overhead, feeding off the garbage.
 I ate out of those jars all the time navigating the best I could to find something consumable.
 I recall gathering the trash as it gathered up into piles bags and then onto mountains which ultimately moved into the garage.
 The kitchen counter tops were littered with trash as one would see in a horror film.
 There was a scary hole in the floor in front of the kitchen sink that appeared to drop to hell.
 The house had mice and cats and piles of garbage all throughout.
 All the bathrooms were filled with human waste, shit and pee two and three feet high.
 One bathroom’s tub was filled with shit.
 I would get a piece of paper trash, push the top part of the bathroom door open, place the paper to stand on, then squeeze through while stepping up on top of shit and add to the pile.
 We lived in a toxic dump.
+Dead and live cats and rats throughout.
 I recall curing up behind a couch one frozen winter night to awake and find just inches from my eyes a cat staring at me with her newborn hairless kittens feeding off her nipples.
 The cat was there because the heat from my breath was the warmest place, she could find to give birth.
 Many times, it was warmer outside then inside that house.
 At some point my guess I was 13?, Barbara was in the hospital and had been for a couple of years.
 I had gone to live with some (Angels) neighbors, the house burned to the ground, in fact, the Angels I watched it burn for a short time.
 It was set on fire by someone.
 The fire department let it burn, they knew there was no reason to put the fire out.
 The house was abandoned and had seen enough, it was wearing on the community.

 School Days: Rolling Hills Elementary School it was a bus ride away in Dix Hills.
 I’m sure one year I missed at least a month or perhaps two before I was caught skipping out.
 I simply never got to the bus stop and stayed home.
 It was at this School that I had an experience I’ll never forget.
 I was a troubled kid to say the least and everyone knew it.
 Because I refused to change into gym shorts, I did not participate in gym.
 I failed gym every year.
 One day while I was standing next to the water fountain, just outside the gym, the gym teacher leaned over to get a drink, he got hit in the face with a stream.
 Someone stuck some gum into one of the two holes and it spayed all over him.
 I chuckled.
 The gym teacher, thinking it was me and I set him up, looked around to find no one, took a basketball he was holding and slammed it into my nose and it hurt.
 My head smacked into the concrete wall.
 Well that was it!
 I went ballistic.
 I started to yell and scream cursing loudly, using the “F” word over and over.
 I cursed out that teacher repeatedly.
 He tried to talk to me and calm me down, but it had zero effect.
 I told him to fuck off.
 I then walked down the hall opened the doors to the Principles offices and cursed every one of them out including some parents who happen to be there.
 I was not done, not even close.
 I proceeded to curse out the entire School.
 At some point I realized I had nothing to lose.
 When I tell you the entire School, I mean I owned that School with my tongue like a crazed man with gun and a death wish.
 Teachers were coming out of their class rooms, staring in shock at the volume of vulgarities I was blasting them with.
 The Library and Cafeteria emptied.
 I overheard some say let him be and stay back.
 I cursed out everyone in that school with the “F” word, everyone heard me, loud and clear.
 No one in that School did not hear me that day.
 I then stormed out the doors and walked miles home, through the freeway system in the snow.
 Nobody tried to stop me.
 I’m 10!
 On my mother’s grave, I did not put that gum in that fountain.